lin-jhe-yu/lin-jhe-yu--Understanding-attitudes-towards-cosmetic-surgery-among-tertiary-students-in-Macao/README.md

 # Understanding attitudes towards cosmetic surgery among tertiary students in Macao
 This is a honors research project for honors college student at the university of Macau.
 This study provides a better understanding of the factors of having cosmetic surgery among Macao's tertiary students from the body consciousness perspective.
 It provides evidence to understand the modern phenomena of whether tertiary students were high in body consciousness.
 We also fill the research gap to understand the factors among Macao's tertiary students.

-Access the complete research paper [here](https://github.com/lin-jhe-yu/lin-jhe-yu--Understanding-attitudes-towards-cosmetic-surgery-among-tertiary-students-in-Macao/blob/39572de7101156af4f6810418a5cb6dbd95c1fbf/HONR1000-009%20Project%20Report.pdf).
+Read the Full research paper [here](https://github.com/lin-jhe-yu/lin-jhe-yu--Understanding-attitudes-towards-cosmetic-surgery-among-tertiary-students-in-Macao/blob/39572de7101156af4f6810418a5cb6dbd95c1fbf/HONR1000-009%20Project%20Report.pdf).